AndrewRCabezudo/full-stack-open/README.md

 # full-stack-open

-Exercise Files for the University of Helenski course.
+Exercise Files for the University of Helsinki course.

 https://fullstackopen.com/en/